mvallim/kubernetes-under-the-hood/documentation/running-vms.md

 ## Running

-Now let's create the images using a tool ([`create-image.sh`](/create-image.sh)) that will help us clone the base image and add the user-data, meta-data and network-config scripts that cloud-init will use to make the installation of the necessary packages and configurations.
+Now let's create the images using a tool ([`create-image.sh`](/create-image.sh)) that will help us clone the base image and add the user-data, meta-data and network-config scripts that cloud-init will use to install the necessary packages and configurations.

 ```
 $ ./create-image.sh \